 I’ve been a military spouse for fifteen years.
 I enjoy it for the most part.
 I’ve gone through multiple deployments.
 TDYs.
+Daddy dolls (using this daddy doll tutorial).
 PCS moves.
+Having a baby with a service member.
 But I notice I’m different in what I choose to do.
 Maybe it’s because I’m an introvert.
 Possibly it’s because I’m rather shy.
 Or maybe I’m just weird.
 But it’s okay because I like weird.

 Here are things I don’t do as a military spouse…